umb-oconnorgroup/GLAD_DemographicAnalysis/Ancestry-Specific_IBD/README.md

     #Name	FB	msp	IBD
     OUTPUTNAME	FILE.fb.tsv	FILE.msp.tsv	COMPRESSED_IBDFILE

-    * FB.tsv and MSP.tsv correspond
+    * FB.tsv and MSP.tsv correspond to probabilities and ancestry designation files.
+This GAfIS works fine with XGMIX or GNOMIX outputs.
+If you are using RFMIX ver2 outputs the MSP file requires some manipulation (please check the RFMIX_outputs_editing FOLDER)